SFeli/ESP32_Altimeter/README.md

 Simple staight forward digital Altimeter with

-Lolin D32 Pro
+- Lolin D32 Pro
-LOLIN TFT - 2.4
+- LOLIN TFT - 2.4
-HP303BP - I2C-Sensor
+- HP303BP - I2C-Sensor

+Shows:
-Shows:  Pressure in hPa and in inHg    conveniant for Pilots with old american instruments
+- Pressure in hPa and in inHg (conviniant for Pilots with old american instruments)
-        Temperature in °Celsius
+- Temperature in °Celsius
-        Altitude in Meter and in Feed   calculated from pressure.
+- Altitude in Meter and in Feed calculated from pressure.

 Interaction:
         Touchscreen supports to adjust the Altimeter-Corretion-Factor